 Awesome transitions can make or break a video.
-In this tutorial, we’re going to look at seven transitions in FCPX that will elevate your next video.
+In this tutorial, we’re going to look at seven FCPX transitions that will elevate your next video.

 This video tutorial will show you how to create seven unique and useful video transitions in FCPX.
 Make these transitions your own, and learn where to use them most effectively in your upcoming video projects.